What is the difference between buy and hold and fix and flip?

 However, the buy and hold strategy also comes with its fair share of risks.
 Market fluctuations and economic downturns can impact property values, potentially leading to a decrease in profit or even a loss if the property needs to be sold during a market downturn.
 Moreover, being a landlord entails various responsibilities, such as property maintenance, finding tenants, and dealing with potential issues like late rent payments or property damage.

-Fix and Flip Strategy:
+Fix and Flip Strategy

 The fix and flip strategy revolves around purchasing a property, renovating it, and subsequently selling it for a higher price.
 This strategy appeals to individuals who are adept at identifying undervalued properties and possess the skills to execute profitable renovations within a short timeframe.